 Lysimachia ciliata, Fringed Loosestrife

 Fringed Loosestrife can be found where woods meets a wetland -it likes dappled shade or part sun and moist soil.
-Those familiar with the the maroon-leaved sport will know Loosestrife as a rhizomatically spreading plant, some say aggressively so (no more than any perennial mint), in a conventional garden setting.
-Place this species with other wetland edge plants near a wetland, as opposed to a moist spot in the home garden, and the competition will play its role in keeping plants in balace.
+Those familiar with the the maroon-leaved sport will know Loosestrife as a rhizomatically spreading plant, some say aggressively so, in a conventional garden setting.
+Place this species with other wetland edge plants near a wetland, as opposed to a moist spot in the home garden, and the competition will play its role in keeping plants in balance.
+Drier spots may limit it spread -consider using a ground barrier if the garden is where you would like this worthwhile species.

 Blooms: yellow, July into August